Fresh Prints - Design Tool Launch

 -

-The Times Square "Moment": We produced a high-fidelity video featuring the Design Tool on a Times Square billboard to establish immediate brand scale and authority.
-This asset was deployed across both organic and paid channels, leveraging "shock value" to drive brand awareness and social proof.
+Times Square billboard: We created a video showing the Design Tool on a Times Square billboard to immediately establish scale and credibility.
+It gave us a "wow" moment we could use across social and paid ads to build brand awareness.

 -